CiscoDevNet/terraform-provider-intersight/website/docs/r/hyperflex_app_catalog.html.markdown

 ---
+subcategory: "hyperflex"
 layout: "intersight"
 page_title: "Intersight: intersight_hyperflex_app_catalog"
-sidebar_current: "docs-intersight-resource-hyperflex-app-catalog"
 description: |-
   A catalog for managing application settings for HyperFlex cluster configuration service.
 ---

-# Resource: intersight_hyperflex._app_catalog
+# Resource: intersight_hyperflex_app_catalog
 A catalog for managing application settings for HyperFlex cluster configuration service.
 ## Argument Reference
 The following arguments are supported:
 * `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
+* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `feature_limit_external`:(Array with Maximum of one item) - A reference to a hyperflexFeatureLimitExternal resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `additional_properties`: